 If one of your colleagues plays a central role in a workflow, you’ll have big problems when that person either goes on vacation, or leaves the business permanently.
 Fortunately, this can be countered with delegation.

 Nintex allows you to build delegation into the workflow which makes sure that individuals can set automatic replies and forward a task onto a colleague when they’re away.

-Recycling is Good!
+8. Recycling is good!

 Why recreate a group of actions in Nintex Workflows when you’ve already built them elsewhere in your workflows?
 Nintex lets you create and name snippets, and then reuse them when you need.
 This saves you a lot of time and frustration—neat, right?

-Get the Most Value From Nintex Workflows
+Get the most value from Nintex Workflows

 Nintex Workflows are awesome.
 In fact, they’re so easy to use that anyone, even with no training, can begin building powerful workflows that change processes at their company.
 However, in order to ensure success, you should still follow best practices.

 To learn more about Nintex Workflows, check out the Nintex website for some great insight and tips.